pkovarynng/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-I used the sample driving data for as a starting point for creating the training and validation sets.
-In that data, images for driving straight are over-represented.
-Therefore, I decided to do a ismple augmentation of the data: simply flipped images with a steering angle greater than a threshold - also a parameter that was tuned (code lines 37-50).
-In the final code the angle threshold was set to 0.02.
+I used the sample driving data as a starting point for creating the training and validation sets.
+In that data, images for driving straight (steering 0) are over-represented.

+![alt text][image1]

-In order to increase data volume I used all the images in the sample driving data: loaded the images recorded by the left- and righ-hand side cameras as well.
-This is a step I added before the previous data augmentation step, where I load the images (code lines 24-33).
+In order to increase the volume of the training data to solve overfitting, I used all the images in the sample driving data: loaded the images recorded by the left- and righ-hand side cameras as well.
+This is a step I added to where I load the images (code lines 24-33).
 The steering angle measurements for the left- and right-hand side images were corrected by adding and subtracting the same correction value, respectively - yet another parameter to tune.
 In the final code this parameter was set to 0.2.

+The representation of the steering values throughout the images became the following:

+![alt text][image2]

+In order to further increase the data and reduce over-fitting, I decided to do a simple augmentation of the data: simply flipped images with a steering angle greater than a threshold - also a parameter that was tuned (code lines 37-50).
+In the final code the angle threshold was set to 0.02.

+![alt text][image3]

 After loading all the images and augmenting the data, I had 43468 data points.
 I then pre-processed this data by normalization and mean centering pixel values and also by cropping the images.